telatin/blini/paper/paper.md

 Metagenomes are collections of genetic material from various organisms, which are often not initially known.
+In modern metagenomics, researchers often generate hundreds of thousands of redundant metagenome-assembled genomes (MAGs) across different samples.
+In [@pasolli2019extensive] for example, over 150,000 MAGs were de-replicated into about 5,000 species-level bins.
+Such clustering operations typically require many compute hours, which can grow quadratically with the size of the input, when using classical clustering algorithms.

-Characterizing the taxonomic makeup of a sample involves searching its contents in large databases in order to find which organism matches each nucleotide sequence.
+Characterizing the taxonomic makeup of a sample or a MAG collection involves searching its contents in large databases in order to find which organism matches each nucleotide sequence.
 Assembled sequences can reach lengths of millions of bases, making alignment-based search methods too cumbersome.
-Such big queries are often outsourced to powerful cloud-based services such as BLAST [@altschul1990basic].
+Such big queries are often outsourced to powerful cloud-based services such as BLAST [@altschul1990basic] or CZID [@simmonds2024cz].

 In recent years, k-mer-based algorithms were introduced, that enabled efficient searching in large datasets on local machines.
 Mash distance [@ondov2016mash] introduced an alignment-free estimation